Shrewsbury International School: Curriculum

-Shrewsbury's curriculum is based around the English National Curriculum.
-The curriculum provides structured learning from the age of 3 to 18 years.
-The Early Years Foundation stage (age 3 years) is followed by a sequence of 5 "Key Stages", culminating in the advanced A-level programme (ages 16 – 18).
+Shrewsbury's curriculum is based on the English National Curriculum.
+The curriculum provides structured learning from the age of 2 to 18 years.
+The Early Years Foundation stage (age 2 years) is followed by a sequence of 5 "Key Stages", culminating in the advanced A-level programme (ages 16–18).

 Tuition

-Yearly tuition fees for the 2017-2018 school year range from 534,300 to 950,700 baht depending on grade level.
+Yearly tuition fees for the 2017–2018 school year range from 534,300 to 950,700 baht depending on grade level.